Home Compare MT.AS vs UPM.HE

 ArcelorMittal vs UPM-Kymmene Oyj: Which Stock Looks Stronger in 2026?

-ArcelorMittal holds the cleaner structural position, with the lead spread across growth and valuation.
-UPM-Kymmene Oyj still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with UPM-Kymmene Oyj carrying a narrow edge on stability.
+ArcelorMittal still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity